 - Log into Google Search Console

 - Click on Performance on the left-hand side.

-The metric you want to look at here is the “Average Position”.
-“Average position” is the average (the sum of positions divided by the total number of keywords) of your positions for every keyword you rank for.
-It shows the average of your positions for every keyword your entire site ranks for.
+The metric you want to look at here is the “Average position”.
+This metric is the average of your positions (the sum of positions divided by the total number of keywords) for every keyword you rank for.
+In other words, it shows the average of your positions for every keyword your entire site ranks for.

+In this example, the average position is 42.
 Google shows 10 results per page.
-So, this website is the 2nd result on the 5th page.
+So, this website is the second result on the fifth page.

-Don’t start your SEO strategy until you know your starting point.
-Whether you are on page 1 or on page 100 there’s always work to do.
+Don’t start your new or revised SEO strategy until you know where your website ranks on Google.
+Whether you’re on page 1 or on page 100 there’s always work to do.
 SEO is a journey and there’s a lot of trial and error along the way.
 So use the data to help you.
 Knowing your website’s position is a good place to start.